isabelmavery/dynamic-articles/README.md

 ## Getting the project running

-Open two terminals, one for the server and one for the client. `cd` into each folder.
+Clone this repo and then open two terminals, one for the server and one for the client. `cd` into each folder.

 ### For the Server:

 ```
 cd server
+yarn
 yarn start
 ```